Field Trips

 • Schools within the Gunnison River Basin qualify for a discounted rate ($5/student).
 Please mention this in your field trip request.

-• Schools are responsible for funding their bus transportation.
+• Schools are responsible for finding their own bus transportation.
 Bus funds may also be available by contacting friendsofyouthandnature@gmail.com.

 Classroom Investigation Lesson (Add-On)